madly in love with Iraq

 Got to go, my budget is up.

-By Blogger Unknown, at 11:12 am
+By Blogger Lucky Hill god, at 11:12 am

 • Your ideas seems familiar to me.
 When I was a child I was taught that the right thing to do is learn as much as possible from all kinds of subjects.
 It's what I did.
 I read a lot, went to a good university, knew all kinds of people, etc. It was good, but at some point I noted that I was becoming an isolated person.
 I could not stay anymore in a bar table with a group of people without being anxious about the superficiality of the talks, for example.
 Some friends (even university ones) got away from me because they could not stand my "obsession" with complex matters.
 Initially I felt sad, until I realized that it's what happens when you keep your mind in continuous and fast development.
 Most adults don't have this brain pattern, so to them it's easy to gather in big groups because they can spend hours and hours talking about superficial things and have a very good time.
 I used to envy them sometimes, but I realized that there is no turning back for me.